 where the $M_j$ are the daughter fragments of $M_i$.
 These values are displayed in the retrieved fragmentation maps (see Figures~\ref{fig:maps_bare_PAHs}, \ref{fig:Me_Et_PAH_roads}, and \ref{fig:H6-pyrene_road}) and discussed in Sec.~\ref{sec:res}.
-We stress that the construction of these fragmentation maps (i.~e. the system of differential equations given by Eq.~\ref{eq2}) is a complex multi-variable problem which does not always have an unique acceptable solution.
-Indeed, if $N$ is the number of detected fragments and parent, a sequential fragmentation could imply up to $N \times (N-1)/2$ paths (i.~e. fragmentation rates) between all the detected fragments.
+We stress that the construction of these fragmentation maps using the system of differential equations given by Eq.~\ref{eq2} is a complex multivariable problem that does not always have an unique acceptable solution.
+Indeed, if $N$ is the number of detected fragments plus parent, a sequential fragmentation could imply up to $N \times (N-1)/2$ fragmentation rates between all the detected fragments.
 A map of this kind, built without any other input, would surely succeed in fitting the data but very little uncorrelated information could be extracted.
-On the opposite, we constructed each map by using the observed parent-daughter relations (see Fig.~\ref{fig:MeCor_kinetic_evol}~(b)), logical relations between masses of the fragments, and educated guesses coming from previous studies dealing with the (photo-)fragmentation of these species.
-This allowed to obtain satisfactory fitting curves with less than 25\% of the possible paths.
+On the opposite, we constructed each map by using the observed parent-daughter relations (see Fig.~\ref{fig:MeCor_kinetic_evol}~(b)), logical relations between masses of the fragments, and educated guesses coming from previous studies dealing with the (photo)fragmentation of these species.
+This allowed us to obtain satisfactory fitting curves with less than 25\% of the possible paths.
 This procedure is described in Appendix~\ref{app:roadmap_building_explanation}, where we detail the logic and the encountered complexities for each species.
-Note that our degree of confidence in the retrieved maps also depends on certain fragment channels whose peculiar kinetics largely constrains the possible paths.
-We finally make use of these maps to draw a global picture of the VUV photoprocessing of the studied PAH cations (see Sects.~\ref{sec:res_bare_PAH}-\ref{sec:res_alphatic_PAH}) and to quantify the relative stability of the different ions produced during the dissociation cascade (see Sect.~\ref{sec:cooling}).
+Our degree of confidence in the retrieved maps depends on certain fragment channels whose peculiar kinetics largely constrains the possible paths.
+We finally made use of these maps to draw a global picture of the VUV photoprocessing of the studied PAH cations (see Sects.~\ref{sec:res_bare_PAH}-\ref{sec:res_alphatic_PAH}) and to quantify the relative stability of the different ions produced during the dissociation cascade (see Sect.~\ref{sec:cooling}).